So you muster every ounce of courage you have, and you ask a question hoping for audience response.

 2- Lower the risk

 Reducing the risk means that you put your audience at ease by framing the act of answering a question in a positive and non-defensive light.
 People, usually don’t want to be embarrassed or be viewed as weird.
 Your job is to make them look good and remove the risk for them.
+This will increase the chance of an audience response.

 You can lower the risk for your audience using one of these frames: